sally20921/sally20921.github.io/_drafts/2021-09-05-intrinsic.md

 <h2> The Camera Frustom </h2>
 <h3> Focal Length: From Pixels to World Units </h3>

 The above discussion of camera-scaling shows that there are infinite number of pinhole cameras that produce the same image.
-The intrinsic matrix is only concerened with the relationship between camera coordinates and image coordinates, so the absolute camera dimensions are irrelevant. <span class="underline"> Using pixel units for focal length and principal point allows us to represent the relative dimensions fo the camera, namely, the film's position relative to its size in pixels.
+The intrinsic matrix is only concerened with <span class="highlight-pink"> the relationship between camera coordinates and image coordinates </span>, so the absolute camera dimensions are irrelevant. <span class="underline"> Using pixel units for focal length and principal point allows us to represent the relative dimensions fo the camera, namely, <span class="highlight-yellow"> the film's position relative to its size in pixels </span>.

 Another way to say this is that <span class="green"> the intrinsic camera transformation is invariant to uniform scaling of the camera geometry </span>.
 By representing dimensions in pixel units, we naturally capture this invariance.